Growing parsley

 Dark Green Italian Plain

 80 days.
-Flat and deeply cut leaves on very tall, stocky stems.
+Parsley with flat and deeply cut leaves on very tall, stocky stems.
 These sturdy plants tolerate light frosts for fresh, aromatic harvests with minimal protection throughout the cool weather months.
 Harvest prior to killing frosts and dry the leaves for future use.
-Open pollinated.
+Open pollinated variety.
 (Territorial Seed)